worker109/Whipper-Snipper/README.md

 - Executable [start/kill]
 - (Sub Profiles)

-Actions are contained in a a Profile, Profiles can be either run or reverted
+Actions are contained within a Profile, Profiles can be either run or reverted.

-Shortcuts for a profile can be created for each action (run/revert)
+Shortcuts can be created for each Profile (run/revert).

 ## Download and Installation

-Whipper Snipper is portable and doesn't use an installer
+Whipper Snipper is portable and doesn't use an installer.

 [Download Version 1.0 (Windows)](https://github.com/worker109/Whipper-Snipper/releases/download/1.0/WhipperSnipper.exe)

+## Warning

+This application requires administrator privliges.
+You can break things with it.